aishameriane/msc-economics/Thesis/Study/Lit Review/The effects of monetary policy shocks on inequality.md

 ## Abstract

 They constructed a measure of unanticipated changes in policy rates for a penal of 32 advanced and emerging market countries for the period between 1990 and 2013.
-They conclusion is that contractionary monetary actions (increases in interest rates) increase income inequality.
+Their conclusion is that contractionary monetary actions (increases in interest rates) increase income inequality.
 The other way is also verified: expansionary monetary policies can reduce income inequality.
 The effect is not homogeneous across time and depends also from the type of the shock, the economy status (whether in expansion or recession), depends on the share of labor income and redistribution policies.

 ## Some remarks